ValveSoftware/ArtifactDeckCode/README.md

 information for the set.
 Current supported sets are 00 and 01.
 You will need both to make get all currently available cards.

 First, make a request to the url of the form below where setid is 00 or 01.
-You will receieve a response similar to the one below.
+You will receive a response similar to the one below.